DOAJ/doaj/cms/pages/docs/faq.md

 If the CSV validates correctly, you will see one of these two messages:

-'File validated successfully and emailed to us.
-You can now close this tab.'
+'File validated successfully.</h3>You can now send us the file.'
 'File validated successfully but with warnings.
-It has been emailed to us.
-Please check the warnings below and contact us with any queries.'
+Please check the warnings below and contact us with queries.
+If all looks good, please send us the file.'

 If the CSV cannot be validated, one or several warnings will be displayed: